-Credit card balances fell slightly in June, according to a federal government report released Tuesday.
+Credit card balances fell slightly in June, according to the Federal Reserve

 Consumer revolving debt, which is mostly credit card balances, decreased by $100 million on a seasonally adjusted basis to $1.038.8 trillion, per the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was -0.2 percent.